imagej/imagej.github.io/_pages/scripting/generic-dialog.md

 ## Introduction

-The {% include javadoc project='ImageJ1' package='ij/gui' class='GenericDialog' %} class is part of [ImageJ](/software/imagej) and can be used to make simple graphical user interfaces for scripts and plugins.
+The [GenericDialog](https://imagej.nih.gov/ij/developer/api/ij/ij/gui/GenericDialog.html) class is part of [ImageJ](/software/imagej) and can be used to make simple graphical user interfaces for scripts and plugins.
 It requires a bit more work than with the [script parameters](/scripting/parameters) feature of [SciJava](/libs/scijava), but offers more possibilities.

 Fiji offers an additional {% include javadoc project='Fiji' package='fiji/util/gui' class='GenericDialogPlus' %} subclass which include additional GUI items like a file input with a browse button.